Best Oaxaca Street Food: Know What To Eat & Where

 Traditional Oaxacan tejate

-OK, you caught me: Tejate (pronounced tay-ha-tay) is a prehispanic chocolate and maize drink, not a food.
-While, admittedly, that ingredient combo may not initially sound appetizing, this centuries-old drink has stood the taste test of time.
 In fact, Oaxacans are so fond of it, they call it the bebida de los dioses (drink of the gods).
-How could I leave the drink of the gods off of the Oaxaca Must-Try list?
+How could I leave the drink of the gods off of a Oaxaca Must-Try list?

 Since it has been made for so long, each region, city, family, and even person, can have their own unique way to combine the ingredients.
-However, even with these variations, tejate, at its essence, tastes like a richly complex chocolate milk—although that’s a gross oversimplification.
+However, even with these variations, tejate, at its essence, tastes like a richly complex chocolate milk—although that’s a colossal oversimplification.
 It’s probably best if you just sample some for yourself.

 Try tejate here: